stride3d/stride-community-toolkit/docs/manual/code-only/create-project.md

    ```
    dotnet run
    ```
+   - The first run will take a while as the Assets are being built.
 1. **Enjoy Stride:** If everything is set up correctly, you should now be able to run and enjoy your Stride project.

 <!-- If you experience any issue (timestamping certificate) adding this package, try again (weird, isn't it?)-->